HiskiHuovila/runecycle-srd/docs/Tests.md

 Sometimes the situation calls for an entire group to work together.
 In these situations every member of the group must make a Test and the group succeeds if the total number of Successes equals or exceeds the number of participants.
 You cannot Help each other while performing a group Test.

-## Attack rolls

-Attack rolls are specified in the Combat section.
-They generally follow the same procedure as Tests but are not considered Tests by the rules.
-For example, you can attempt to hit the same target multiple times.

-## Help from others
+## Helping

-One person can help you on a Test, granting you adv.
+One person can Help you on a Test, granting you adv.
 This must be declared before you roll, they must be physically able to help you and they must have a Tag that would be helpful in the situation.
-The GM has final say.

 ## Boons